Aliases for NOXA1 Gene

 GeneCards Summary for NOXA1 Gene

 NOXA1 (NADPH Oxidase Activator 1) is a Protein Coding gene.
-Among its related pathways are G-protein signaling RAC1 in cellular process and RHO GTPases Activate NADPH Oxidases.
-GO annotations related to this gene include enzyme binding and Rac GTPase binding.
+Diseases associated with NOXA1 include Lung Mucoepidermoid Carcinoma and Cardiomyopathy, Familial Hypertrophic, 2.
+Among its related pathways are Signaling by GPCR and RHO GTPases Activate NADPH Oxidases.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and Rac GTPase binding.
 An important paralog of this gene is NCF2.

 Functions as an activator of NOX1, a superoxide-producing NADPH oxidase.
 Functions in the production of reactive oxygen species (ROS) which participate in a variety of biological processes including host defense, hormone biosynthesis, oxygen sensing and signal transduction.
 May also activate CYBB/gp91phox and NOX3.